 oh and i completely agree with nobutterfly. the most important thing is to go to an upscale lingerie shop and get yourself fitted properly. i am always saying that and i know i sound like oprah, but a proper fitting bra will completely change everything and it will give you tons of confidence! surprisingly, when you get the proper bra, it’s actually very slimming and minimizing!

-good luck!posted almost 5 years ago
+good luck!posted over 5 years ago

 I totally agree with calivintage and poorandweird.
 I hate cheap bras, I’m a 34c.
 My favorite bra right now was from Calvin Klein.
 Very good support and they make a great strapless.
 I try an emphasize my neck and shoulders.
 I wear loose tops and fitted dresses.
 Also don’t be afraid to show them off, when it’s appropriate.

 In my experience, any bra in my size under £20 has not been so good in terms of comfort and support.
-If they cost a lot, they’ll last for ages though… good quality :Dposted almost 5 years ago
+If they cost a lot, they’ll last for ages though… good quality :Dposted over 5 years ago

 You guys are all so helpful thanks!! and calivintage, your outfits are so adorable.